ajavamind/Processing-Sketch-Chatbot/README.md

 # Processing-Sketch-Chatbot
-A Processing Sketch Chatbot Assistant for sketch code generation and learning using the Processing Development Environment - PDE, an IDE - Integrated development environment for code edit, run, and debug.
-Sketches are small applications for artistic projects.
+A Processing Sketch Chatbot Assistant for sketch code generation and learning using the Processing Development Environment - PDE.

+Processing is a programming language and development environment built for the electronic arts, new media art, and visual design communities with the purpose of teaching non-programmers the fundamentals of computer programming in a visual context.
+It's primarily used for creating graphics, animations, and interactive experiences.
+PDE is a Processing sketch application.

+The Processing IDE, Integrated development environment, is a code editor with debug and run capabilities.

 ## Introduction
 The Processing Sketch Chatbot is an application tool to assist users of the Processing.org IDE (Integrated Development Environment)